 The process can take considerable time, perhaps from three to six months or more from surgical placement of the implant to the fitting of the crown.

-The insertion of the implant can be performed at the dentist’s clinic, at a day-surgery centre, or in hospital.
+The insertion of the implant can be performed at the dentist’s clinic, at a day-surgery center, or in a hospital.
 The dentist will advise which setting is the most appropriate for you.

 Depending on the complexity of the patient’s case, the procedure can take from 30 minutes to several hours.